 Overall, Ozone’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small town, Ozone doesn't have a public transportation system that people use for their commute.
+Ozone is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Ozone is an extremely ethnically-diverse town.
 The people who call Ozone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ozone residents report their race to be Native Hawaiian.
 Important ancestries of people in Ozone include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.